qsniyg/maxurl/README.rst

       //    headers: {"Content-Length": "1000"},
       //    status: 301
       // }]
-      // If one of the objects matches the response, it's a bad image
+      // If one of the objects matches the response, it's a bad image.
-      // You can use maximage.check_bad_if(bad_if, resp) to check
+      // You can use maximage.check_bad_if(bad_if, resp) to check.
-      // resp is expected to be an XHR-like object
+      //  (resp is expected to be an XHR-like object)
       bad_if: [],

       // Whether or not this URL is a "fake" URL that was used internally (i.e. if true, don't use this)